tuobangli/author_ber11/README.md

 100-110
 24

-go to
+go to another hotel

-Seri Pacific Hotel Kuala Lumpur
+2